 Here are the steps to do it:

-- Step 1: Open your standalone VPN application and connect to a server.
+- Open your standalone VPN application and connect to a server.
 Your entire internet connection is now encrypted.

-- Step 2: After your VPN is connected, open the Tor Browser and use it normally.
+- After your VPN is connected, open the Tor Browser and use it normally.

-This setup also protects you in other ways.
-Your VPN provider knows your real IP address, but it cannot see what you are doing on Tor.
-It only knows you connected to the Tor network.
+This setup offers protection in other ways.
+Your VPN provider knows your real IP address, but it cannot see activity on Tor.
+It only detects a connection to the Tor network.

-Meanwhile, the Tor network never sees your real IP; it only sees the IP address of your VPN server.
+Meanwhile, the Tor network never sees your real IP.
+It only sees the IP address of the VPN server.
 This creates a powerful extra layer of anonymity.

 This method reverses the process and is not recommended for most people.
 It means you try to route your VPN connection through the Tor network.

-- Step 2: Try to configure your VPN application to route its own connection through the Tor network.
+- Configure your VPN application to route its own connection through the Tor network.

 This setup is extremely difficult, as most VPN apps do not support this configuration.
 Even if you succeed, the connection will be incredibly slow.
 Tor is already slow due to its 3-node design, and forcing heavy VPN encryption through that slow network makes the internet almost unusable.